thanthese/MusicTrainer/readme.md

 Java (SE) 1.5 +

-[JCommander](https://github.com/cbeust/jcommander) is rolled into the source.
+[JCommander](https://github.com/cbeust/jcommander) is rolled directly into the source.